CRYPTO-HER/NodeGo-bot/README.md

 # 🎉 NodeGo is Ready! 🎉

-We’ve released software for farming Gradient:
+We’ve released software for farming NodeGo:

 - 🔥 AVAILABLE ONLY paid version